sisiflorensia/mini_games_projects/README.md

-# One Page Javascript Project
+# One Page Javascript Projects

 This repository was created on January 2020 to focus on my learning in Front-End design & development.
 The interactions in the games will be created mostly using vanila Javascript ES6 & CSS config, while the structures will be built using Bootstrap or HTML/CSS.